govenius/pdata/docs/index.rst

 .. note:: By default, floats in the data table will be serialized to
           strings using the format code :code:`%.12e`, i.e. with 13
           significant figures.
-Other data types are be converted to string by calling :code:`str()`.
-The defaults serializers are inferred from the data types in the first data row passed to :code:`add_points()`.
+Other data types are converted to string by calling :code:`str()`.
+The default serializers are inferred from the data types in the first data row passed to :code:`add_points()`.
 You can override the default serialization for any column with a column specification